Hershel1706/Data-Visualization/FinalProject.md

 <img src="Sketch%202.png"/>

 ## Data
 For this project, I am compiling data from a variety of sources primarily because immigration and streaming data are scattered.
-However for my explanatory variable which is immigration trends, I will collect most of it from the United Nations [International Migrant Stock]([url](https://www.un.org/development/desa/pd/content/international-migrant-stock).
+However for my explanatory variable which is immigration trends, I will collect most of it from the United Nations (International Migrant Stock)(https://www.un.org/development/desa/pd/content/international-migrant-stock).
 As for my dependent variable, I will be collecting from three sources:
 (1)	The Sportify streaming numbers of the current top 10 afrobeat artists that I will tabulate in the separate excel sheet.
 However, the original data source can be found here
 (2)	The RIAA certifications garnered by the same top 10 artists that I will also tabulate myself from the RIAA official website.
 I will use it to compare their achievements with aforementioned artists during the early development of the genre